Tutorials12 min read

 • Week 4: pct=100

-v=DMARC1; p=quarantine; pct=50; rua=mailto:dmarc-reports@yourdomain.com; fo=1; adkim=r; aspf=r
+_dmarc.yourdomain.com.
+IN TXT "v=DMARC1; p=quarantine; pct=50; rua=mailto:dmarc-reports@yourdomain.com; fo=1; adkim=r; aspf=r"

 Step 4: p=reject

-v=DMARC1; p=reject; rua=mailto:dmarc-reports@yourdomain.com; fo=1; adkim=r; aspf=r
+_dmarc.yourdomain.com.
+IN TXT "v=DMARC1; p=reject; rua=mailto:dmarc-reports@yourdomain.com; fo=1; adkim=r; aspf=r; sp=reject"

 What Breaks and How to Fix It